Spain: Angry reception as king visits flood-hit Valencia – DW – 11/03/2024

 Spain's King Felipe VI and government officials faced a hostile reception during their visit to the hard-hit area of Valencia, where devastating floods have claimed the lives of more than 200 people.

-In Paiporta, one of the worst-affected towns near Valencia, crowds shouted abuse at him and pelted his entourage with mud and objects.
+In Paiporta, one of the worst-affected towns near Valencia, crowds shouted abuse at the king and pelted his entourage with mud and objects.

 After seeking shelter, Felipe continued to attempt to interact with people in the crowd.